marbl/MetagenomeScope/README.md

    runs GraphViz on each component to be laid out, generating a SQLite .db file containing layout, pattern, and biological information extracted from GraphViz and from the original assembly graph file.
-   Currently, this supports LastGraph (Velvet), GraphML (Bambus 3 scaffolds), and GFA assembly graph files, and support for GFA2 and FASTG (SPAdes) files is planned.
+   Currently, this supports LastGraph (Velvet), GML (Bambus 3 scaffolds), and GFA assembly graph files, and support for GFA2 and FASTG (SPAdes) files is planned.
 Please note that, although GFA files only have DNA sequences as an optional requirement